 If the entrance area is also used as a reception, exhibition and assembly area, the lighting solution should be designed with this in mind.

 Hallways and stairwells

-Hallways and stairwells are crucial for the movement of students and teachers from one room to another.
-The lighting solution must provide enough light to make this movement efficient and safe, while also providing a pleasant and inviting atmosphere.
+Hallways and stairwells are crucial for the movement of students and teachers from one room to another and are important in providing a pleasant and inviting atmosphere.

 Long corridors require higher light levels to help students and teachers see each other and maintain eye contact over larger distances.
-The lighting should compensate for varying access to natural light from windows, and ensure uniform light levels throughout.
+The lighting should compensate for varying access to natural light from windows, and ensure uniform light levels.

-Hallways and stairwells are also a primary are for socializing, and are used to display information, student works and art.
+Hallways and stairwells are also an important arena for socializing and are used to display information, student works and art.
 Diffused light with adequate color rendering and low glare help ensure that everything is represented as it should.

 Fittings in sports halls may be hit with balls or other equipment and should have a sufficient IK rating to withstand repeated impacts.
 Fittings should also be designed to not collect dust since the high ceilings make them more challenging to clean.

-The lighting in the cafeteria should be designed to create a relaxing and social atmosphere that promotes interaction and well-being.
+The lighting in the cafeteria should be designed to create a relaxing and social atmosphere.
 Sufficient color rendering brings out the natural colors of the food and helps make the meal more appetizing and enjoyable.
-Fittings that are easy to clean helps maintain adequate hygiene at all times.
+Fittings that are easy to clean helps maintain proper hygiene.